ONSdigital/accessible-xlsx/README.md

 ### An array of objects

 This is likely to be more convenient for data visualisation projects where data is typically already in this format.
-Note that an additional "key" property is required for each column if the object keys in the data rows do not exactly match the column "heading" wanted in the spreadsheet.
+Note that an additional ```key``` property is required for each column if the object keys in the data rows do not exactly match the human-readable column ```heading``` wanted in the spreadsheet.

 ```js
 const rows = [